From BR Bullpen

 - League: California League 2000-2001

 - Affiliation: Milwaukee Brewers 2000; Cincinnati Reds 2001

 - Famous Alumni: Nick Neugebauer P, Ben Broussard 1B

-Today, the Mudville Nine and Casey at the Bat are kept alive by The Visalia Rawhide in the California League.
-The ballclub keeps alive the Mudville Nine by playing a game each year in the Mudville Nine uniforms, and selling year-round Mudville Nine merchandise at the ballpark and on-line at rawhidebaseball.com
+Today, the Mudville Nine and Casey at the Bat are kept alive by the Visalia Rawhide in the California League.
+The team plays a game each year in the Mudville Nine uniforms, and sells Mudville Nine merchandise at the ballpark year-round and on-line at rawhidebaseball.com

 Year-by-Year Record

 |2000||68-72||7th||Barry Moss / Lonnie Keeter / Frank Kremblas (35-35)|

 |2001||74-66||4th||Dave Oliver||Lost in first round|